-The Safe and Equal Online Spaces symposium will bring together stakeholders working to address TFGBV in the region, to share details about initiative existing and planned in this space along with insights on current and proposed legislation and regulatory approaches.
-This includes stakeholders working on the nexus of cyber safety and technology plus across gender-based violence and child protection spaces in the Pacific.
+The Safe and Equal Online Spaces symposium will bring together stakeholders working to address TFGBV in the region, to share details about initiatives existing and planned in this space along with insights on current and proposed legislation and regulatory approaches.
+The focus is on TFGBV, rather than cyber bullying, child protection and other intersecting issues.
+It will involve stakeholders working in TFGBV, including those working on the nexus of cyber safety and technology plus across gender-based violence and child protection spaces in the Pacific.
 Bringing these stakeholders together will assist to better understand what is happening in the Pacific, along with priorities and challenges.